xiix0/scam/README.md

-Reader, suppose you were an idiot.
-And suppose you were a member of Congress.
-But I repeat myself.
+The human race is a race of cowards; and I am not only marching in that procession but carrying a banner.
 		-- Mark Twain